Jaredslocker21/yourcommunity/README.md

 ### Site-Goals

-This webiste is?
+This webiste is a simple Community Blog that gives it's members the ability to share themselves with other community members.
+Community members are given the opportunity to upload a picture, and add a description of themselves like who they are and what they do.
+If so share conact information.
+Those who login can comment and like a member.

 ### Agile Planning

 This project was developed using agile methodologies by delivering small features in incremental sprints.
 There were 3 sprints in total, spaced out evenly over three weeks.

-All projects were assigned to epics, prioritized under the labels.
-They were assigned to sprints and story points according to complexity & priority.
-It was done this way to ensure that all core requirements were completed first to give the project a complete feel, with the nice to have features being added should there be capacity.
+All projects were assigned to epics and user stories, prioritized under the labels.
+User Stories were assigned to Epics and Epics were assigned to sprints.
+It was done this way to ensure that all core requirements were completed first to maintain completion.
+More aesthetic User Stories were added near last sprint (This is a personal decision as per how my mind and anxieties work)
+Initial Design comes parrarelel with tech and more aesthetic design continues until completion.

 The Kanban board was created using github projects and can be located [here] and can be viewed to see more information on the project cards.